Learning leaders, you have lessons to learn from the marketing pros. More specifically, you need to learn a tip or two on “branding.”

 But branding is also so much more than garnering visibility for your courses and expertise.
 Read on to find out how branding subtly affects your bottom line in more ways than one.

-The Benefits of Branding for Your eLearning Programs
+The Benefits of Branding for Your Corporate eLearning Programs

 Branding benefits you, your L&D team, your course offerings, and your company in myriad ways:

 - Building a brand is like creating a “team.”
 A brand identity unites everyone—designers, developers, programmers, artists, writers, SEM's and managers—under a single banner and creates a “team” out of disparate functional groups.
 When the “team spirit” abounds, people feel motivated to work cohesively towards a common goal.
 Team spirit encourages cooperation and harmonious relations.

 - A brand identity shines the spotlight on the personality of your products.
 One of the greatest benefits of branding is that you can infuse a personality into your course offerings.
 People respond more readily and warmly to personalities than simple-plain marketing messages.

 - A brand identity is like a stamp of your integrity, ethics, and professionalism.
 When you have a distinct identity, you strive to uphold the right that your brand stands for.
 The team works as a whole to keep up this positive image, and others too want to know that you will go the extra mile to preserve your brand identity.

 - A brand communicates that you care about your employees.
 Branding your L&D function sends out the right signals to employees.
 They feel assured knowing that you care about their professional development and are willing to invest in their skills.

 - A brand elicits loyalty.
 Whether it is your employees who are buoyed by your commitment to their career growth or your team that feels committed to delivering excellence, a brand identity elicits loyalty and support from varied quarters.
 Building a brand drives growth.